 TV: Hotels aimed at backpackers often have cable TV in the reception

 Food: Food is quite basic and limited in most places apart from those on the tourist trail where in many cases backpackers are well catered for.
-Prices are a little high by world standards, but a bargain if coming from Costa Rica.
+Prices are a little high by regional standards, but a bargain if coming from Costa Rica.

 Hassle and annoyance factor: None really, few hotel touts in some towns.